Erdogan tells Turks to buy crumbling lira as Trump turns the screws

-The lira <TRYTOM=D3> has long been falling on worries about Erdogan's influence over monetary policy and worsening relations with the United States.
-That turned into a rout on Friday, with the currency diving as much as 18 percent at one point, the biggest one-day drop since a 2001 financial crisis in Turkey.
+The Turkish lira <TRYTOM=D3> has long been falling on worries about Erdogan's influence over monetary policy and worsening relations with the United States.

+On Friday the currency dropped as much as 18 percent at one point, the biggest one-day fall since a 2001 financial crisis in Turkey.

-Reverberations spread through global markets, with European stock markets especially hit as investors took fright over banks' exposure to Turkey.
+Reverberations spread through global financial markets, with European stock markets especially hit as investors took fright over banks' exposure to Turkey.
 U.S. stocks were also rattled.

-The lira, which has lost more than 40 percent this year, hit a new record low after Trump announced he would punish Ankara in a wide-ranging dispute.
-He said he had authorized higher tariffs on imports from the United States' NATO ally, imposing duties of 20 percent on aluminum and 50 percent on steel.
+The lira has lost more than 40 percent this year.
+It hit a record low after Trump announced he had authorized higher tariffs on imports from Turkey, imposing duties of 20 percent on aluminum and 50 percent on steel.

-The lira, he noted on Twitter, "slides rapidly downward against our very strong Dollar!"
+The lira, Trump noted on Twitter, "slides rapidly downward against our very strong Dollar!"

 "Our relations with Turkey are not good at this time!" he wrote.